 SEO in any digital marketing strategy is like a fine art that requires special attention to get right.
-SEO is one of the key fundamental foundations that helps to keep your marketing strategy at the top of its game and which helps to keep your website at the top of popular search engines such as Google and Bing.
+SEO is one of the key fundamental foundations that help to keep your marketing strategy at the top of its game and which helps to keep your website at the top of popular search engines such as Google and Bing.
 Without using the best SEO techniques, any website owner will have major hurdles to climb over in order to push their website ranking and popularity to the level they want to be at.
 Unfortunately, there are many website owners who are still using some bad techniques that are impacting their overall marketing efforts.
 This expert guide will cover the worst SEO techniques that are still being used by so many website owners today which need to be stopped right now.

 SEO Methods That You Should Be Avoiding

 Many websites like to feature new writers on their blogs by publishing content related to their genre or topics.
 Unfortunately, many website owners tend to make the mistake of publishing below standard copy which can dramatically lower your SEO efforts and ranking.
 When accepting guest posts there needs to be a set level of standards that you agree to in order for a post to be accepted.
 This will help to assure quality control for your website, and will also promote regular good SEO practices.
 Some guidelines you can place on posts from guest blog submissions include: